BigSoftVideo/DOTE/glossary.md

 ### Warnings and Errors <a id='error'></a>

-DOTE can flag [warnings and errors](errors.md) in the use of DOTE, as well as in the Editor.
+DOTE can flag [Warnings and Errors](errors.md) in the use of DOTE, as well as in the Editor.

 ### Waveform <a id='waveform'></a>